 In the early 1990’s Mullins was the Director of Sports Information at UVa-Wise and served as the radio broadcast “Voice of the Highland Cavaliers” for football and basketball for seven seasons in addition to publicizing Cavalier athletics.
 He also covered NASCAR Winston Cup Racing for select media outlets, providing photos, interviews, and stories.
-In 1995, Mullins focused on transitioning to the public education sector where he has worked since 1995 as a teacher in high school English, literature, and creative writing and now serves as a school program coordinator in addition to serving as a mentor for the robotics team.
+In 1995, Mullins focused on transitioning to the public education sector where he has worked as a high school English, literature, and creative writing teacher and now serves as a school program coordinator in addition to serving as a mentor for the robotics team.

 But a love for telling a story, whether through the written word, spoken or through audio, video or photography has returned him to what he loves, digital multimedia journalism.